pushkar3002/3-Tire-Application/README.md

 The various services in the sample application already include all required Instana components installed and configured.
 The Instana components provide automatic instrumentation for complete end to end [tracing](https://docs.instana.io/core_concepts/tracing/), as well as complete visibility into time series metrics for all the technologies.

-To see the application performance results in the Instana dashboard, you will first need an Instana account.
-Don't worry a [trial account](https://instana.com/trial?utm_source=github&utm_medium=robot_shop) is free.

 ## Build from Source
 To optionally build from source (you will need a newish version of Docker to do this) use Docker Compose.
 Optionally edit the `.env` file to specify an alternative image registry and version tag; see the official [documentation](https://docs.docker.com/compose/env-file/) for more information.